 For Mother’s Day, our wonderful and crafty volunteers lovingly made angels, cards, and care kits for the Sancta Maria House and Agape Street Ministries.
 Thank you to Patricia Goldsmith, Cecilia Ramirez and her Grade 5 class from St. Augustine School, Matthieu Cha and Family, and Ms. Mislang, for assisting at-risk women.

-From May 28-29, The Giving Truck joined Covenant House in their Sleep Out.
+From May 28-29, Anne-Marie Macken led The Giving Truck volunteers to join Covenant House in their Sleep Out.
 It challenges individuals, families, and businesses to spend one night sleeping either on their living room floor, on their balcony or in their backyard.
 Covenant House is an organization that provides love and hope to Vancouver’s homeless and at-risk street youth.
 All donations are used to support Covenant House’s Street Outreach Program.

 Sweet treats made with love!
 We were so touched by the many people who made Easter special for those at The Door Is Open through our “Easter Bake Fest” event.